Developmental Surveillance and Screening

 CHDI is committed to furthering a coordinated system of surveillance and screening across settings that serve young children.

-Through EPIC, we have helped nearly two-thirds of Connecticut's pediatric practices implement screening.
+Through Educating Practices program, we have helped nearly two-thirds of Connecticut's pediatric practices implement screening.
 This has contributed to a nearly ten-fold increase in the number of children who are screened for developmental and behavioral health issues in Connecticut since 2008.
 We are also working with Connecticut’s child care initiatives to promote surveillance and screening in those settings.

 Read more about surveillance and screening efforts in our IMPACT publication, prepared for the Early Childhood Education Cabinet: “The Earlier the Better: Developmental Screening for Connecticut’s Young Children”.